mmeleen/employee-directory_react/README.md

 ## Overview

-Task is to create a employee directory with React.
+Task is to create an employee directory with React.
 Application's UI will be broken up into components, manage component state, and respond to user events.

 ## User Story